 D&I is under the microscope.
 With the universal impact of the US police brutality and subsequent protests proving seismic, the global soul searching that has followed has seen many of us reassess our approaches to people, work, and society.
 When it comes to unconscious bias, are we all culpable in some way?

 Inequality comes in many guises: race, gender, age, location, sexuality, creed.
 In our workforce, roles, and promotions, pay raises, and rewards should be given on individual merit, right?
 Not quite.
 What should be the case isn’t happening in many organizations.
-And with people focusing more and more on diversity in the workplace, it will soon be a case that if you aren’t already honing your D&I policies now, your employees will inevitably vote with their feet.
+And with people focusing more and more on diversity and inclusion in the workplace, it will soon be a case that if you aren’t already honing your D&I policies now, your employees will inevitably vote with their feet.

 To truly make a difference, change like this should begin at a granular level: in schools, at home, and in our workplaces.
 The ongoing discussions, reflections, and protests sparked in the first half of 2020 should act as a reminder to us as business leaders to look at our own organizations and see how we measure up.
 Are we practicing balance and equality in our recruitment and development of people – or are we letting our employees, and the wider community, down?